 Matt Kramer’s Making Sense of Italian Wine: Discovering Italy’s Greatest Wines and Best Values, by the acclaimed contributor to Wine Spectator, is a real gem for honest reviews and detailed wine profiles for every central wine region from Piedmont to Sicily.
 Written with a unique “Shopper’s Guide” style, Kramer’s masterpiece makes it easy to understand each wine style’s value and rarity.
 It will also help you make better decisions when sourcing your Italian vino.

-Best Online Wine Book with L1 Sommelier Certification
+Best Online Wine Book

 If you are looking for a more practical method of learning about wine, and one that offers a professional wine certificate at the end, then this offering may be for you.
 Fully online with dozens of videos and weeks of content, this is the type of gift for the aspiring sommelier.
 Level One Sommelier Certification from the National Wine School.
 Oh, and here’s a $250 coupon to cut the price in half: level1wsop.

 Natural wines are trending, but more so is the scientific approach towards our beloved fermented drink.

 The book A Natural History of Wine, by Ian Tattersall and Rob DeSalle, an anthropologist, and a molecular biologist, takes you on an unexpected journey across everything about wine.
 From its millennial history to what happens in wine, from the ripening of the grapes to fermentation — all with a meticulous scientific approach and a casual, friendly tone.